-The first recommended stop is Trondheim, where you can see the spectacular Trondheim Fjord, the third largest fjord in Norway, and further along, you can explore smaller villages like Finneidfjord.
+The first recommended stop is Trondheim, where you can see the spectacular Trondheim Fjord, the third largest fjord in Norway, and farther along, you can explore smaller villages like Finneidfjord.
 In order to complete your final leg, you'll have to take a ferry ride over the Tysfjorden.

 Duration: 2 hours-5 days

 The quickest way to get to Tromsø is by taking the direct two-hour flight from Bergen Airport (BGO).
 This is the best option if you're looking to optimize your time in Tromsø and see the sights.

 If you're looking for a slow and scenic route to Tromsø, you can book a five-day Hurtigruten cruise.
 On this journey, you'll get to see the beautiful Helgeland Coast.
 On the first day, you'll stop in Florø, and the next day, you'll be face to face with the Geiranger Fjord and have a breathtaking view of the Seven Sisters Waterfall and the incredible Romsdalsalpene mountains.
 There is also a quick stop in Trondheim.
 On the final leg, you will enter the arctic circle on the way to Svolvær.
 On the last night, the boat will continue to the Raftsundet Strait before terminating in Tromsø.